Grant-Lingard/todoauth/README.md

 2. Create your user model: `bin/rails g model user name email password_digest`.
 3. Add validations to your model and add `has_secure_password`.
 4. Create your users controller: `bin/rails g controller users`.
 5. Add in your new method in your users controller.
 Add a new view, and edit your routes file.
-We will still use restful routes for uses, but we will also use a named route to make our sign up url look nice.
+We will still use restful routes for users, but we will also use a named route to make our sign up url look nice.
 6. Add the create method in your users controller.
 7. Create your sessions controller: `bin/rails g controller sessions`.
 Add your routes for the sessions (resources and named routes).
 8. Create your new method and the login form.